Fuel prices rose sharply in 2022 – and that rise was made worse by the sad events in Ukraine.

 These duty rates were increased by a further 7 cents for petrol, 5 cents for diesel, and 1 cent for marked gas on September 1st 2023

-Excise duty rates will be fully restored to their original levels on 31 October 2023 with a final increase of 8 cents for petrol, 6 cents for diesel, and 3 cents for market gas oil.
+Excise duty rates were fully restored to their original levels on August 1st 2024 with a final increase of 4 cents a litre for petrol, 3 cents for diesel, and 1.5 cents for market gas oil.

 Fuel Type | Excise Duty Per litre | Excise on 60 litres |